invertedv/mortgage_imports/README.md

     and unemployment.

     The 3-digit Zip FHFA HPI is used

+- **zip** database
+  - zip5.
+Latitude and longitude of each zip code.
+  - zip3.
+Latitude and longitude of each 3-digit zip.

 - **aux** database
   - *fctimes* Fannie Mae foreclosure timelines.
 These are available [here](https://singlefamily.fanniemae.com/media/6726/display)